-Accessible trails allow for group as well as individual
+Accessible trails allow for group as well as individual and family exploration of parks. |

 This month I attended the Massachusetts Trails Conference in Leominster.
 The theme of the conference was “Trails For All”.
 I use many accessible trails in the course of my work as an adaptive recreation program coordinator and well know how they improve quality of life for people of all abilities.
 Many trail users, including trail building advocates, continue to discover the value of trails designed for everyone.